Skip to navigation Skip to content

 ATO records searches + Read more ...

 If a Cuba record has not been located for the payer NZIRCS is seeking information on, the initial ATO search must be conducted via Cuba.
-This is to ensure an electronic legal notice is issued to the Australian Taxation Office prior to accessing ATO systems, see List Customer window help.
+This is to make sure an electronic legal notice is issued to the Australian Taxation Office before accessing ATO systems, see List Customer window help.

 Record the results in the NZ - International tracing macro.